Aymerixme/25s-MatDataSci-Tohoku-HER/5-proj/project-template.md

 # Data Science Methods

 We decided to realize a Property prediction of the elements from their 3D molecular structure.
-We will use Supervising trqining on Neural Network.
+We will use Supervising training on Neural Network.
 To do so we will use the 3D properties of the molecules as training inputs, then we will train the network with the use of the desired Property (Atomization Energy for example) as a label.

 The input data should need no pretreatment.
-The output label should be a continous value defining the property of the element.
+The output label should be a continuous value defining the property of the element.

 The dataset is composed of 784875 element wich is a quite huge amount of data (to compare, MNIST which is a basic digit recognition dataset contains 70000 elements) so the split between training subset and test subset should be relevant.

-The main limit of this method is for each property we would lik to predict, we would have to entirely redo the training with a different label.
+The main limit of this method is for each property we would like to predict, we would have to entirely redo the training with a different label.

 # Exploratory Data Analysis